 Even though you can learn the different tools you will need to understand problems, the LSAT is designed so that each problem is going to be something you haven’t seen before.
 You’ll need to think on your feet to solve every problem, but you won’t have to do any memorization of vocabulary or math formulas.

 The writing sections are also very different.
 As we explained here, law schools don’t really place much weight on the writing section.
 The LSAT writing section is unscored and you don’t have to study or practice before you do it.
 The GRE writing section is scored and you are advised to learn how to do it properly (this shouldn’t take too long, but still, it requires some sort of effort).

 I could mince words here, but instead I’m going to take a firm line on this.
-The LSAT is a harder test than the GRE.
-The LSAT is like the Ferrari of standardized, whereas the GRE is more like a Hyundai.
+The LSAT is a better test than the GRE.
+The LSAT is like the Ferrari of standardized tests, whereas the GRE is more like a Hyundai.
 Here’s why: